idiap/News-Media-Reliability/README.md

 ```bash
 generate_subgraph.py wordpress.com
 ```
 This by default will create the file `subgraph-DOMAIN.html` (`subgraph-wordpress.com.html` in this case) inside the folder `CC-NEWS/ALL/08/graph/en/` containing the interactive plot.
-In this case this subgraph look like the following:
+In this case this subgraph look like the following (live demo [here](https://lab.idiap.ch/criteria/source_subgraph/wordpress.com) - double click on nodes to keep navigating the graph):

 ![](CC-NEWS/ALL/08/graph/en/wordpress_subgraph.png)